zMAX Dragway History

 At the 2012 NHRA Four-Wide Nationals, Spencer Massey became the first Top Fuel driver to top 330 mph at the 1,000-foot mark, Robert Hight became the first Funny Car driver in history to record four consecutive event wins and Greg Anderson became the winningest pro driver in zMAX Dragway history by notching his third win at the track.

 The summer of 2012 included more NOS Energy Test-N-Tune events than ever before and the introduction of a bracket racing series, NOS Energy Mayhem @ the MAX presented by Kooks Custom Headers, JE Pistons and Roush Yates Performance Parts.

 The ADRL enjoyed record-setting performances during its successful debut at zMAX Dragway the first weekend in August.

 That fall, Shawn Langdon raced to his first career Top Fuel victory at the rain-delayed O’Reilly Auto Parts NHRA Nationals presented by Super Start Batteries at zMAX Dragway.
 Ron Capps (Funny Car), Jason Line (Pro Stock) and Andrew Hines (Pro Stock Motorcycle) also earned victories in their respective classes after the first of six playoff races in the NHRA Full Throttle Countdown to the Championship.

-zMAX Dragway kicks off a busy 2013 with the Dollar General NHRA Four-Wide Nationals April 19-21.
+zMAX Dragway continues a busy 2013 season with the NHRA Carolina Nationals, Sept.
+13-15.
 If conditions are right, NHRA national records could be in danger, yet again.